-"After his admission to the Lord's Supper, his conduct and expressions of gratitude for all the mercies bestowed upon him, proved very pleasing and encouraging to the missionaries.
-He evinced a cordial interest in the conversion of his countrymen, and frequently addressed them on the concerns of their souls with such earnestness as no Esquimaux had ever done before.
+Ħе proved very pleasing and encouraging to the missionaries. evinced a cordial interest in the conversion of his countrymen, and frequently addressed them on the concerns of their souls with such earnestness as no Esquimau had ever done before.
 The following year, however, he relapsed, and his conduct was so grossly offensive, that it became necessary to exclude him from the Lord's table for some time, till he shewed, not only by his words but by his whole behaviour, that he sincerely repented of his deviation.
-In his last illness, he declared,
+In his last illness, he declared, ' that he was ready to go to Jesus, and hoped that the Saviour would not reject him.'
+He repeatedly testified, ' that he was happy and put his trust in God our Saviour alone.'
+As his bodily pain increased, he frequently called on the Lord to release him and take him to himself.
+He was about sixty years of age when he died\."